pyfisch/rfcs/text/0000-crate-name-transfer.md

 - Avoid conflict of interest when the Responsible Party theirself wants to request a crate.
-- Reduce perception that a request has been denied because of personal grievance with the requestor, or other social factor.
+- Reduce perception that a request has been denied because of personal grievance with the requester, or other social factor.
-- Reduce perception that a request has been granted because of personal acquaintance with the requestor, or other social factor.
+- Reduce perception that a request has been granted because of personal acquaintance with the requester, or other social factor.
 - Achieve more continuous coverage when the person needs time off.
 - Reduce the possibility of simply overlooking some important factor.
 - Ease a high-pressure high-burnout role.